GennadiyVick/QuickLaunch/README.txt

 the module will be automatically downloaded and installed.
 The program starts like this:

-python3 program_path/quicklaunchpanels.py
+python3 program_path/quicklaunch.py

-You can also add permission to run the script and run it by double clicking
+You can also add permission to run the script and run it by double clicking or command: path/quicklaunch.py in .desktop file or command line
 *************************************************

 Author: Roganov G.V. roganovg@mail.ru